Select your language

 Traditional Sicilian caponata with Mediterranean vegetables

 It was the dish placed at the center of the table.
-Everyone tasted it, commented, went back for seconds.
-Simple, sincere.
-Unforgettable.”
+The one everyone tasted, commented on, went back for.
+Simple.
+Sincere.
+Unforgettable. »

 — Casa Bandera, from our Famiglia to yours